docarray/docarray/docs/user_guide/storing/index_elastic.md

 ## Initialize

-You can use docker-compose to create a local Elasticsearch service with the following `docker-compose.yml`.
+You can use docker compose to create a local Elasticsearch service with the following `docker-compose.yml`.

 ```yaml
 version: "3.3"